 Domestic partnerships are an alternative to marriage but with fewer – and often less concrete – legal benefits and protections.
 Experts say there’s no wrong choice, but choosing the right option can have huge implications for a couple’s wallet.

-Domestic partnerships were created some 40 years ago as a way for same-sex couples to gain certain employment-related benefits that were otherwise available only to married couples.
-While some states and municipalities today allow couples to register as domestic partners, this trend has waned since the landmark Supreme Court Obergefell v.
+Domestic partnerships were created some 40 years ago and mainly utilized by same-sex couples to gain certain employment and estate-planning benefits that were otherwise available only to married couples.
+This trend has waned since the landmark Supreme Court Obergefell v.
 Hodges decision in 2015 determined that same-sex couples have a fundamental right to marry.

 Today in many jurisdictions, domestic partnerships are allowed for couples of the same gender or different genders who don’t want to marry but still would like to be eligible for certain benefits.
 These benefits vary from state to state, and from one municipality to another, but may include:

 - Death benefits